-Possible Causes: Remedies: Power failure.
+Poss • ole Causes: Power failure.
 Use backup generator as power source immediately!
-Replace the heat sensitive fuse link.
-Furnace has over-heated and the heat release lid has opened.
-Correct the over-heating problem and restore power to the furnace.
-Replace the heat sensitive fuse link before firing the furnace again.
+Replace the heat sensitive fuse link. • Furnace has over-heated and the • Correct the over-heating problem and restore power to the furnace.

 Problem: Draft blower will not run.
 NOTE: Verify that the wall thermostat is in the "HEAT" position, and make sure batteries are installed.